udaysingh07707/LearnEra/README.md

 # Learnera 🎓

 **Learnera** is a clean, responsive educational website made using HTML5 and CSS3.
-It features an elegant layout with sections like About, Services, Contact, and Why Choose Us — perfect for learners or institutions.
+It features an elegant layout with sections like About,Blog,contact,services  — perfect for learners or institutions.
 This was my first project while learning front-end development.

 ---